uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Zeero.md

 ___
 Uses positive chaos to make the point larger bending space around it, pushing anything away, ignoring the laws of physics and shattering anything around it, even elastic surfaces.
 {Burns out dependant ability for 1.5 sec}

-**||Function Reversal-Twisted Space:**
-twist Space inwards creating a force similar to gravity plus a spin around the point
 ___
 ### Point Zero - Limit Null
 ___
 Uses negative energy to strengthen the void.
 Creates radius around the Point erasing everything within it and striping it of their past, present, future and Interaction with Reality.

-**||Function Reversal-Limit Post Divergence:**
-Converges all possibilities into a single point mimicking the Chaos-Convergence.
 _________________________________________________